stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

     general as possible but occasionally something tailored to a particular routine may be required.

- 2. it blindly applies a transformation to each loop over levels that is an immediate child of the Schedule:
+ 3. it blindly applies a transformation to each loop over vertical levels that is an immediate child of the Schedule:
 ```python
     for child in sched.children:
         if isinstance(child, Loop) and child.loop_type == "levels":